Tatiana DeMaria: Artistry

-Cryptocurrency and NFT Entrepreneurship
+Entrepreneurship and Technology

+DeMaria has operated independently throughout much of her music career.
+Rather than signing with a major record label, she retained ownership of her master recordings and creative control over her releases.
+She founded the independent label Red Wagon Records and released music through her own company.

+Alongside her work as a musician, songwriter, and producer, DeMaria became involved in blockchain technology and digital assets during the 2010s.
+She has cited her interest in ownership, value exchange, and emerging business models as factors in her exploration of the sector.

+DeMaria later advised companies and public figures on blockchain-related projects and emerging technologies, including STBL, a company focused on the application of blockchain technology to physical assets and commodities.

-In 2021, DeMaria minted and sold the first guitar solo NFT in a matter of hours.
-She is collaborating with agency/studio nacci to create an NFT platform for musicians.
+In 2021, DeMaria minted and sold a guitar-solo NFT, which she described as the first guitar solo to be minted and sold as an NFT.

-DeMaria was a featured panelist at the Women of Web3 Panel at Art Basel in Miami Beach and DCentral Austin.
-Through her TikTok account @tdmcrypto, DeMaria educates over 83,000 followers on topics related to blockchain, cryptocurrency, NFTs, Web3, and DAOs.
+The same year, DeMaria worked with Nacci and FutureOf on projects involving blockchain, artificial intelligence, algorithms, and data applications for musicians and fans.

+Later in 2021, she co-founded Supafanatix (SUPA), a music technology company focused on artificial intelligence, predictive analytics, and music-industry data.

+DeMaria has appeared as a speaker at conferences and industry events focused on blockchain, Web3, artificial intelligence, and emerging technologies.
+Her speaking appearances have included Women of Web3 during Art Basel Miami, DCentral Austin, NFT Miami, and the Unfinished.

+Through her @tdmcrypto social media channels, DeMaria publishes educational content related to blockchain, cryptocurrency, NFTs, Web3 technologies, decentralized autonomous organizations (DAOs), and emerging technology trends.
+Her social media accounts collectively reach hundreds of thousands of followers across platforms.

 Personal life

 In 2020, DeMaria’s family home in Lebanon, and the homes of her relatives and close friends, were seriously damaged during the Beirut explosion.
 In response to the tragedy, DeMaria released "Beirut Fire" and donated 100% of the proceeds to disaster relief.

 In an interview with Alternative Press, DeMaria divulged that she suffered from severe anxiety through her teenage years, and had written "Anxiety" in the midst of an anxiety attack.
 "I wanted to capture that feeling that is all so familiar to people with severe anxiety," she explained.
 "The inner bargaining we go through to try and get it to stop, the extremities we take our minds and bodies to.
 And how we can fundamentally believe the most irrational thoughts in that moment and feel like our lives are staked on them."

 DeMaria now splits her time between London, Los Angeles, and New York City.